Monk Montgomery: Biography

-In 1964 and 1965, Montgomery performed on two albums by The Jazz Crusaders, and members of that band would go on to produce and play on his first two solo albums.
-Later, from 1966 to 1970, he freelanced with vibraphonist Cal Tjader and continued to play where he settled in Las Vegas, Nevada, with The Red Norvo Trio until 1972.
-Between 1969 and 1974 he released four solo albums.
+In 1964 and 1965, Montgomery performed on two albums by The Jazz Crusaders, and members of that band went on to produce and play on his first two solo albums.
+Later, from 1966 to 1970, he freelanced with vibraphonist Cal Tjader and continued to play where he settled in Las Vegas, Nevada, with the Red Norvo Trio until 1972.
+Between 1969 and 1974, Montgomery released four solo albums.

 In 1970, he recorded in Los Angeles with South African trumpeter Hugh Masekela.
 In 1974, Montgomery toured South Africa with a group including singer Lovelace Watkins, and Montgomery recorded his final solo album Monk Montgomery in Africa...Live! in Soweto.
 In 1976, he served on the Jazz Advisory Panel for the National Endowment for the Arts with Benny Carter, George Russell, Muhal Richard Abrams, and others.
-In 1977, he helped organise the inaugural Maseru Music Festival in Lesotho which featured Dizzy Gillespie, plus students and staff from Rutgers University and local musicians.
-In his final years he was active in the Las Vegas Jazz Society, which he founded, he also presented a local radio show.
+In 1977, he helped organize the inaugural Maseru Music Festival in Lesotho, which featured Dizzy Gillespie, plus students and staff from Rutgers University and local musicians.
+In his final years, Montgomery was active in the Las Vegas Jazz Society, which he founded, and he presented a local radio show.
 He had also been planning a world jazz festival.
 In 1981, he became the founding president of the Western Federation for Jazz.

 Montgomery died of cancer in Las Vegas on May 20, 1982.
 He had a wife, Amelia, three sons, and four stepchildren.

 In 2003, on his self-titled album, Detroit musician Andrés sampled Montgomery's track "Reality".